Dutch Loango-Angola: Dutch rule

-A portrait of emissary Dom Miguel de Castro, cousin of the Count of Sonho, while in the Dutch Republic in 1643.
+A portrait of emissary Dom Miguel de Castro, cousin of the Count of Sonho, whilst in the Dutch Republic in 1643.

-The Dutch ruled Angola from 26 August 1641 to 21/24 August 1648, occupying the coastal areas (under a GWC governor of Angola.
+The Dutch ruled Angola from 26 August 1641 to 21/24 August 1648, occupying the coastal areas (under a WIC governor of Angola.
 This attack was the culmination of a plan first proposed by Kongo's King Pedro II in 1622.
 After the Dutch fleet under Admiral Cornelis Jol took Luanda, the Portuguese withdrew to the Bengo River, but following the renewal of the Kongo-Dutch alliance, Bengo was attacked and subsequently Portuguese forces withdrew to Massangano.

 In 1643, the Count of Sonho sent a mission to the Dutch Republic, headed by his cousin Dom Miguel de Castro.
-The mission traveled via Dutch Brazil, where they were received by John Maurice of Nassau, and arrived in Flushing on 19 June 1643.
-De Castro sailed by yacht to The Hague on 2 July 1643, where he had an audience with stadtholder Frederick Henry, Prince of Orange.
+The mission travelled via Dutch Brazil, where they were received by John Maurice of Nassau, and arrived in Vlissingen on 19 June 1643.
+De Castro sailed by yacht to The Hague on 2 July 1643, where he had an audience with Stadtholder Frederick Henry.

-The Dutch were not interested in conquering Angola, much to the chagrin of Kongo's King Garcia II and Njinga who had both pressed them to assist in driving the Portuguese from the colony.
-However, Dutch authorities came to realize that they could not monopolize the slave trade from Angola just by holding Luanda and a few nearby places, and moreover, the Portuguese sent several relief expeditions to Massangano from Brazil.
+The Dutch were not interested in conquering Angola, much to the chagrin of the African Monarchs Garcia II and Njinga, who had both pressed them to assist in driving the Portuguese from the colony.
+However, Dutch authorities came to realise that they could not monopolise the slave trade from Angola just by holding Luanda and a few nearby places, and moreover, the Portuguese sent several relief expeditions to Massangano from Brazil.
 Consequently, in 1647, they agreed to reinforce Njinga's army following her defeat by Portuguese forces in 1646.
-At the Battle of Kombi Dutch and Njinga's armies crushed a Portuguese army and in its aftermath laid siege to Ambaca, Massangano and Muxima.
+At the Battle of Kombi, Dutch and Njinga's armies crushed a Portuguese army, and in its aftermath laid siege to Ambaca, Massangano, and Muxima.

 In 1648, Luanda was recaptured by the Portuguese.